Louisvdw/dbus-serialbattery/docs/docs/troubleshoot/faq.md

 ## Which serial adapter/cable should I use?
 Most USB serial adapters and cables should work fine.
-You need to use the adapter for the UART type that your BMS use which is normally TTL, RS232, RS485 or even SPI.
+You need to use the adapter for the UART type that your BMS use, which is normally TTL, RS232, RS485 or even SPI.

-Those adapters based on the FDTI or CH340 chips are the easiest to use because the GX opperating system already include drivers for them.
+Those adapters based on the **FDTI** or **CH340** chips are the easiest to use because the GX opperating system already include drivers for them.
+Also make sure, that your adapter is isolated ([galvanic separated](https://en.wikipedia.org/wiki/Galvanic_isolation)).
+This prevents the current to flow through the adapter, if the BMS cuts the ground.
+Else it will destroy your BMS, GX device or Raspberry Pi.

 Cable preferences:

 1. Best option is the UART cable/box for your BMS.
 These use connectors matching your BMS and minimise potential problems with errors from loose connections.
-2. Isolated cables.
+2. Isolated ([galvanic separated](https://en.wikipedia.org/wiki/Galvanic_isolation)) cables.
 These are more expensive, but have electrical protection built in making them safer.
-3. Any adaptor that work with your BMS UART.
+3. Any adapter that work with your BMS UART.

 ## Which UART connection is the best to use (TTL/RS232/RS485)?